mahmoudashraf/DBMS-WithBashScript/README.md

 it is Database management system built with bash script to perform the basic DDL DML For Database

 1-Instalation starts with ". start "
-command to run the start file with will start the system
+command to run the start file which will start the system

 you can watch this video to know how to us it